-When researching different types of walkers I was curious what the various weights might be and how different features affect how much the walker weighs.
-For example, how to standard walkers compare to front-wheel walkers?
+When researching different types of walkers I was curious what the various weights might be and how different features affect how much the weighs.
+For example, how does a compare to ?
 And do heavy-duty walkers weigh more?
 Here’s what I found.

 Standard walkers typically weigh about 5 to 6 pounds.
-Front-wheel walkers are a little heavier and are usually around 7 to 8 pounds.
-Heavy-duty and bariatric walkers are the heaviest type of walkers because they use reinforced frames and stronger components, and weigh anywhere from 7 to 12 pounds.
+Front-walkers are a little heavier and are usually around 7 to 8 pounds.
+A is the heaviest type of because it has a reinforced frame and much stronger components.
+They typically weigh anywhere from 7 to 12 pounds.

 In the table below I’ve listed some of the most popular walkers and ranked them by weight so you can see at a glance how different models compare.
 And when you continue reading I’ll share with you what features affect the weight the most and why buying the lightest walker might not be the best decision.